 - Multiple voices, playing different or even the same sound multiple times on top of each other.

 - Adjustable play speed, volume and pan.

 - Faders for all of the attributes (fade out for 2 seconds, then stop, for instance).

 - Filter interface and ready filters for low/high pass, echo, etc for real-time modification of audio.

 - Mixing busses for grouping of audio into different uses and adjusting their attributes in one go.

-- · Gapless looping.
+- Gapless looping.

 - Playing several ogg streams at once.

 - Atomic operations for several sounds.

 - "Clocked" playing for rapid sound effects.

 - Sound effects synthesizer.

 - Modplug library capable of playing various multi-channel music formats (including mod, s3m, it, xm, mid, abc).

+- 3d positional audio.

+- Foreign interface support for python, ruby (and RPG maker), blitzmax, c#

 - Easy cleanup.